-Theology is above all in need of a radical critique of theoretical thought which, because of its biblical starting-point, is able to show the intrinsic influence of the religious basic motives both upon philosophy and theology.
+Theology is above all in need of a radical critique of theoretical thought which, because of its biblical starting-point, is able to show the intrinsical influence of the religious basic motives both upon philosophy and theology.
 This is the first service which the new reformed philosophy can render its theological sister.
-In my next lecture [chapter seven] I shall explain the necessity of this service in more detail.
+In my next lecture I shall explain the necessity of this service a little more in detail.